SmogDr/edar_coursebook/docs/02-rprog1.md

 ### What is R?

 R in an open-source programming language that evolved from the S language.
 The S language was developed at Bell Labs in the 1970s, which is the same place (and about the same time) that the C programming language was developed.

-R itself was developed in the 1990s--2000s at the University of Auckland.
+R itself was developed in the 1990s-2000s at the University of Auckland.
 It is open-source software, freely and openly distributed under the GNU General Public License (GPL).
 The base version of R that you download when you install R on your computer includes the critical code for running R, but you can also install and run "packages" that people all over the world have developed to extend R.

 With new developments, R is becoming more and more useful for a variety of programming tasks.
-However, where it really shines is in working with data and doing statistical analysis.
-R is currently popular in a number of fields,
+It really shines in working with data and doing statistical analysis.
+R is currently popular in a number of fields, including statistics, machine learning, and data analysis.
-including:

-- Statistics
-- Machine learning
-- Data analysis

 R is an **interpreted language**.
-That means that you can communicate with it interactively, from a command line.
+That means that you can communicate with it interactively from a command line.
 Other common interpreted languages include Python and Perl.

 <div class="figure" style="text-align: center">